TMairi/tmairi.github.io/_posts/2021-05-10-exploring-ieee-754-arithmetic.md

 [ . . . ]
 ```

-In the output above, we can see the hexadecimal value `0x40b00000`, which could be our floating point value.
+In the output above, we can see the hexadecimal value `0x40b00000`, which could be our floating-point value.
 To check, we can simply run `rax2` again using the `Fx` parameter to specify a floating-point number:

 ```
 [0x00401106]> rax2 Fx40b00000